Skip to contents

 learner = lrn("regr.svm")

-Now we create a visualizer object with the as_visualizer() function.
+Now we create a visualizer object, using the plotly backend (type = "surface").

 First, the learner is trained on the entire task.
 After that a grid is created for the two features and the predictions of the model are computed for each grid point.
-The predictions are then visualized using a 3D scatter plot.
+The predictions are then visualized using an interactive surface plot.

 vis$plot()